Abbasid Samarra: Ceramic and Glass

-Both glass and ceramic objects were considered high value in the Abbasid Samarra.
-Elaborate glass mosaic cubes were found in the Audience Hall Complex, places of worship, and palaces, such as the Dar al-Khilafa.
+Both glass and ceramic objects were unearthed at Abbasid Samarra.
+Elaborate glass mosaic tesserae were found in mosques and palaces, such as the Dar al-Khilafa.
 Glass was made into different shapes and colors throughout Samarra.
-Windows were often round in form with a raised center and decorative panels often featured glass cubes.
+Windows were often round in form with a raised center and decorative panels often featured glass tesserae cubes.
 Red was not commonly used in glass cubes compared to traditional colors like black, green, gold, and white.